 An article comparing the average weekly earnings and ASHE headline outputs investigated some of these points.Nôl i'r tabl cynnwys

-During 2018, average earnings grew faster than inflation.
+During 2018 and 2019, average earnings grew faster than inflation.
 We refer to this as earnings growing in real terms.
 It follows a period of earnings rising at a slower rate than inflation (that is, earnings fell in real terms), during 2017.

 Looking back further, data from the monthly UK labour market statistical bulletin show that earnings grew in real terms from 2001 to 2007, but since 2008 the trend in real earnings has been quite flat with upward and downward fluctuations.
 The net result is that earnings in real terms are now lower than they were in 2008.
 For the latest figures, use the “View latest release” button in the Average weekly earnings in Great Britain monthly bulletin.